 The Montgomery GI Bill is one of the most valuable benefits available to military members and veterans.
 In many cases, it is worth tens of thousands of dollars in education benefits.
 If you want to know how much you can earn in MGIB benefits, then check out these GI Bill Rates tables to find the corresponding monthly payments based on your GI Bill program and the educational program you are attending.

 About these GI Bill rates: Each year the VA reassesses the cost of tuition and updates the benefits paid to GI Bill recipients.
-In most cases the value of the Montgomery GI Bill increases each year.
-We do our best to update this information each year to reflect the new GI Bill rates and present the most accurate information we can.
+In most cases the value of the Montgomery GI Bill increases each year based on the Consumer Price Index.
+We update this information each year to reflect the new GI Bill rates and present the most accurate information we can.

-However, each person has a unique case, and this chart should be used as a reference only.
+That said, each situation is unique and this chart should only be used as a reference.
 You should contact the VA and your educational institution to determine your eligibility and the status of your benefits.
-Remember – Montgomery GI Bill benefits expire 10 years after your last separation from active duty, so be sure to use them before they do (it is possible to get a GI Bill refund, but only under limited circumstances)!
+Remember – Montgomery GI Bill benefits expire 10 years after your last separation from active duty, so be sure to use them before they do!

 Know your GI Bill benefits: The Montgomery GI Bill for Active Duty military members (MGIB-AD/Chapter 30) is probably the most common GI Bill plan, and those are the rates covered in this article.
 The MGIB is the GI Bill plan military members were given the opportunity to buy into for $1,200 during basic training.
 There is another GI Bill plan, the Post 9/11 GI Bill, which is available to military members who served after September 11, 2001.
 The Post 9/11 GI Bill benefits are paid directly to the school or educational institution (more info below).